Christmas in Russia

 The Russian word for Christmas Eve 'sochelnik', comes from the word 'sochivo'.

-Some Orthodox Christian Russian also don't eat any meat or fish during the Christmas Eve meal/feast.
+Some Orthodox Christian Russians also don't eat any meat or fish during the Christmas Eve meal/feast.

 Other popular Christmas Eve foods include, beetroot soup (borsch) or vegan potluck (solyanka) served with individual vegetable pies (often made with cabbage, potato, or mushroom); sauerkraut, porridge dishes such as buckwheat with fried onions and fried mushrooms, salads often made from vegetables like gherkins, mushrooms or tomatoes, and also potato or other root vegetable salads.
 The meal often consists of 12 dishes, representing the 12 disciples of Jesus.

 'Vzvar' (meaning 'boil-up') is often served at the end of the meal.
 It's a sweet drink made from dried fruit and honey boiled in water.
 Vzvar is traditionally at the birth of a child, so at Christmas it symbolizes the birth of the baby Jesus.

 Following the meal, prayers might be said and people then go to the midnight Church services.
 They often don't wash the dishes until they get home from Church - sometimes not until 4.00am or 5.00am!

 To people in western Europe and the USA, one of the most famous things about Christmas in Russia is the story of Babushka.
 Babushka means Grand Mother in Russian.
 It tells the story of an old women who met the Wise men on their way to see Jesus.

 However, most people in Russia have NEVER heard of the story as it was probably created by an American poet and writer called Edith Matilda Thomas in 1907!
 I've had many emails from Russian visitors to the site who have never heard the story before!

 The Story of Babushka